The "Other" Most Wonderful Time of the Year.

-On New Year’s Day, New Orleans will become a sea of orange and crimson as #1 Clemson takes on #4 Alabama in the Playoff Semifinal at the Allstate Sugar Bowl.
+On New Year’s Day, college football fans come down to New Orleans for the Allstate Sugar Bowl.
 The game, played in the Mercedes-Benz Superdome, is the second-oldest bowl game in the country (since 1935).
 Since it’s in New Orleans, it’s definitely the most fun!

 This annual walking parade honors the patron saint of France.
 It is inspired by Joan of Arc’s time in France in the 1400s, where she liberated the citizens of Orleans from British siege.
 Parade goers can be found dressed in gold, and there’s always plenty of king cake to go around.